Accommodation of Disabilities

 MICA is committed to providing qualified students with disabilities with reasonable accommodations and support needed to ensure equal access to all programs and activities of the College.

 Requests for accommodations are considered on a case-by-case basis.
-Students may request accommodations through the Learning Resource Center and are encouraged to contact the LRC prior to arrival on campus to discuss the accommodation process.
+Students may request accommodations through Accessibility and Disability Services (ADS), and are encouraged to contact ADS prior to arrival on campus to discuss the accommodation process.

 Click here for additional information.